BLEACH366/P2DFlow/README.md

 #### 3. Download selected dataset

-(i) Download the selected dataset (you can find the way that we select the dataset from ATLAS according to part 2.2 and part 3.1 in our papar) from [Google Drive](https://drive.google.com/drive/folders/11mdVfMi2rpVn7nNG2mQAGA5sNXCKePZj?usp=sharing) whose filename is `selected_dataset.tar`, and decompress it using:
+(i) Download the selected dataset (or get it from the two steps above) from [Google Drive](https://drive.google.com/drive/folders/11mdVfMi2rpVn7nNG2mQAGA5sNXCKePZj?usp=sharing) whose filename is `selected_dataset.tar`, and decompress it using:
 ```
 tar -xvf select_dataset.tar
 ```